Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Introducing yourself and showcasing your relevant qualifications

-- Highlighting your relevant experience and skills
+- A summary of your relevant experience and skills

-- Expressing your enthusiasm for the position and the company
+- A statement of your interest in the position and the company

-- A closing and contact information
+- Providing a professional closing and your contact details

-Here’s an example how to write a resume
+Here’s an example of how to write a resume

 Dear [Hiring Manager’s Name],

-I am writing to express my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-I am highly skilled and experienced person in your field, I believe I would be a great fit for this opportunity.
+I am writing to convey my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+Being highly skilled and experienced individual in [Your profession] I am confident that I will be a great fit for this opportunity.

 Thank you for considering my application.
-I am looking forward to hearing from you.
+I am looking forward receiving your feedback.

 Sincerely,